 This is the final part of the article on TMJ dysfunction, and it is dedicated to the MEDICAL MASSAGE PROTOCOL.
 We would like to start Part III by addressing the modern treatment options.

-First of all the diagnosis of TMJ dysfunction must be correctly established (see part II of this article in the previous issue of JMS).
+First of all, the diagnosis of TMJ dysfunction must be correctly established (see part II of this article in the previous issue of JMS).

 Hodges (2000) conducted a clinical study on 448 patients with TMJ dysfunction.
-The author compared the clinical effect of conservative management of TMJ dysfunction with the outcome of arthrosporic surgical intervention.
-One of the key elements of conservative therapy was regular application of self-massage by previously trained patients.
+The author compared the clinical effect of conservative management of TMJ dysfunction with the outcome of arthroscopic surgical intervention.
+One of the key elements of conservative therapy was the regular application of self-massage by previously trained patients.
 The success rate in the group with conservative management of TMJ dysfunction was 75% compared to 64% in the group with surgical disk replacement.

-According to De Bar et al., (2003) the majority of American patients with TMJ dysfunction consider regular massage the most valuable method of therapy and it is the most frequently used (66% of respondents).
+According to De Bar et al., (2003) the majority of American patients with TMJ dysfunction consider regular massage the most valuable method of therapy, and it is the most frequently used (66% of respondents).
 The evaluation of the outcomes of various treatments offered to the patients with TMJ dysfunction has allowed authors to conclude that there is “a failure of conventional treatments to relieve symptoms (of TMJ, by JMS)”.

 MEDICAL MASSAGE PROTOCOL IN CASES OF TEMPOROMANDIBULAR JOINT DYSFUNCTION